Wondering if baptism is your next step?

 What is the Significance of Baptism?

 Baptism is not just a physical act.
-It is not just something to do.
+It is not just a ceremony.
 It is an act filled with deep spiritual meaning and reality.
-Consider the spiritual realities that baptism so vividly pictures:
+Consider the realities that baptism so vividly embodies:

 It pictures Christ’s burial and resurrection

-It pictures my new life as a Christian
+It institutes my new life as a Christian

-Baptism does not make you a believer—you are baptized because you are a believer in Jesus Christ.
-The act of baptism alone doesn’t “save” you.
-Christian baptism is preceded by personal faith/trust in Christ and is coupled with confession and repentance.
+Christian baptism is always preceded by personal faith/trust/belief in Christ and is coupled with confession and repentance.
 Consider these passages:

-“So in Christ Jesus you are all children of God through faith.”
-Galatians 3:26
+You are all children of God through faith in Christ Jesus.
+Galatians 3:26 (NLT)

 Why Be Baptized?